 Other ways to help heal your dry skin

 Cleaning your body with the best body wash for your skin type is essential for skin health.
 However, if you have extremely dry skin there are some other strategies you can try to add moisture.

-Use an oil or moisturizer: Choose oils like Jojoba, fractionated coconut, olive, or shea butter.
-You could also choose to use unscented creams or ointments that includes these ingredients.
+Use oil or moisturizer: Choose oils like Jojoba, fractionated coconut, olive, or shea butter.
+You could also choose to use unscented creams or ointments that include these ingredients.
 Apply to your skin immediately following a shower or bath.